AdamRWeinstein/SentimentAnalysis/README.md

 ## Results

-The performance of the models is evaluated using the following metrics: accuracy, precision, recall, and F1-score.
+The performance of the models is evaluated using the following metrics:

+- **Accuracy**: The percentage of our predictions that are correct.
+- **Precision**: Out of all the positive predictions we made, how many were actually positive.
+- **Recall**: Out of all the positive instances in the dataset, how many did we correctly classify?
+- **F1-score**: Combines both precision and recall, providing a single score showing the balance of both.
+This metric ensures that the model does not neglect either of these metrics.

 The results indicate the strengths and weaknesses of each approach on the given dataset.

 ### Naive Bayes

-Best Parameters: {'alpha': 0.5}
+- Best Parameters: {'alpha': 0.5}

-Best Cross-Validation Score: 0.8699999999999999
+- Best Cross-Validation Score: 0.8699999999999999

-Accuracy: 0.83052
+- Accuracy: 0.83052

-Precision: 0.8635923611722256
+- Precision: 0.8635923611722256

-Recall: 0.78504
+- Recall: 0.78504

-F1 Score: 0.8224447890038973
+- F1 Score: 0.8224447890038973